Connect with others who understand.

 Dietary Supplements

 While they may appear beneficial, some vitamins and dietary supplements can actually increase the risk of lung cancer.
-Two large studies found that beta carotene supplements increased the risk of lung cancer in people who smoke.
-It is now recommended that people who smoke avoid taking beta carotene supplements.
+Two large studies found that people who smoked and took beta-carotene supplements had an increased risk of developing lung cancer.
+According to the American Heart Association, these findings suggest people should avoid taking beta-carotene supplements.

 Radiation Treatment for Cancer